Innovative Cooling System to Enhance Solar Panel Efficiency

 1. Definition and Concept of Solar Panel.

 A solar panel is a device that converts sunlight into electricity using photovoltaic cells.
-It is designed to absorb photons and generate direct current (DC) electricity, which can be converted to alternating current (AC) for use in homes, industries, and grids.
+It is designed to absorb photons and produce direct current (DC) electricity, which can be converted to alternating current (AC) for use in homes, industry, and the grid.

 ADVERTISEMENT